 Growing up my dad would do what most dads tend to do, dare us to eat things that were strange or abnormal for kids to eat.
-Usually it was spicy food.
-I remember one time he picked a TEENY little red pepper from my grandma’s garden and dared me to eat it, promising to pay me a quarter.
-Obviously I did it.
+Usually, it was spicy food – a pickled jalapeno, salsa, etc. I remember one time he picked a TEENY little red pepper from my grandma’s garden and dared me to eat it, promising to pay me a quarter.
+Obviously, I did it.
 I popped it into my mouth, bit down, and immediately tears began flowing.
 It was so hot, but it definitely started me down the road for liking spicy, bold flavors.
-So thanks dad?
+So thanks, dad?

 - 6-8 jalapenos

 - 8 oz package low fat cream cheese